kondason/FMphonebook/readme.txt

 I will use mongoDB as a DB.
 Auth in JWT + social logins

-Will save the email on json file
+Will save the email on json file..